mazarguil/graphkey-rust/README.md

 An implementation of the Traces algorithm in Rust to enable fast graph isomorphish check and the Hash trait on Graph objects.
 For a complete description of the algorithm, see [this publication](https://arxiv.org/pdf/0804.4881.pdf).

 ## Usage
-Given a graph (from the awesome petgraph library), this algorithm computes the key of the graph.
+Given a graph (from the awesome petgraph library), this algorithm computes the key associated to the graph.
 This key is isomorphic-invariant, hence it can be hashed & used for isomorphism test.

 ```rust
 use petgraph::{Graph, graph::Undirected};